 We may terminate this Agreement on no less than 90 days’ written notice to you and access shall terminate at the expiry of that notice period.
-In the event that we terminate this Agreement, we will refund the amount you paid for unused MFRs.

 All Fees are quoted in US dollars, however transactions may be processed in an equivalent foreign currency (such as Australian dollars, Euro or British pounds).

 For Customers in Australia, GST is applicable to any Fees charged by us to you.
-Unless expressed otherwise, all Fees shall be deemed exclusive of GST. we will provide you with a Tax Invoice for any payments.
+Unless expressed otherwise, all Fees shall be deemed exclusive of GST. we will provide you with a Tax Invoice for any fees.